serverless-barcelona/serverless-workshop-2/readme.md

 [![Serverless Barcelona Meetup](images/serverless-barcelona-meetup-logo.png)](https://www.meetup.com/it-IT/Serverless-Barcelona/)

 This PoC is part of the Serverless Workshop organized by the [Serverless Barcelona Meetup][meetup].
-It is implemented with the [Serverless Framework][serverless] and not meant for production environments.
-The purpose of this workshop is to explain how to deploy a typical use case adopting the serverless services that AWS offers.
+It's implemented with the [Serverless Framework][serverless] and not intended for production environments and the purpose of this workshop is to explain how to deploy a typical use case adopting the serverless services that AWS offers.

-# What contains?
+# What it contains

-  - A serverless stack deployable in an AWS account.
+  - A serverless stack deployable in a AWS account
-  - A Bitbucket pipeline to deploy the stack.
+  - A Bitbucket pipeline to deploy the stack
-  - A Dockerfile used by the Bitbucket pipeline.
-  - The website code.

 # Stack details